pypiserver/pypiserver/README.rst

 Using the Docker Image
 ======================

-Starting with version 1.2.3, official Docker images are built for each push to master, each dev, alpha, or beta release, and each final release.
+Starting with version 1.2.3, official Docker images will be built for each push to master, each dev, alpha, or beta release, and each final release.
-The most recent full release will always be available under the tag ``latest``, and the current master branch will always be available under the tag ``master``.
+The most recent full release will always be available under the tag ``latest``, and the current master branch will always be available under the tag ``unstable``.

+You can always check to see what tags are currently available at our `Docker Repo`_.

 To run the most recent release of ``pypiserver`` with Docker, simply::